 Victorian Government extends successful Grants and Assessments Program under the Agriculture Energy Investment Plan

-The Victorian Government’s Agriculture Energy Investment Plan (AEIP) has been extended to help more Victorian farmers improve their energy efficiency and overall productivity.
+The Victorian Government’s Agriculture Energy Investment Plan (AEIP) was extended late last year to help more Victorian farmers improve their energy efficiency and overall productivity.
+This extension to the AEIP, doubled the original $30 million investment, bringing the Victorian Government’s total investment in the AEIP to $60 million.

-Applications for free on-farm energy assessments are now open until 15 July 2021.
-Following an assessment, farmers may apply for either;
+Applications for free on-farm energy assessments closed on 15 July 2021.
+Following an assessment, farmers were able to apply for either;

 - up to $20,000 through the Fast Track Rebate to purchase items recommended through their on-farm energy assessment; or